 Some videos from RES2014 in Manchester now available from HERE.

 The Inaugural Symposium of Junior Researchers will take place on Thu 2nd April 2015 at The University of Manchester.
 It will bring together students at all stages of their theses and foster discussion and dissemination of doctoral research in all areas of economics.
 Participation of non-presenting doctoral students is strongly encouraged.
 Further information and guidelines

 All PhD students who are members of the RES (regardless of their nationality) and are not in full time employment can apply to the Royal Economic Society for financial support to assist with conference attendance.
-This application is made after the conference via a claim form (2013 pdf available here).
+This application is made after the conference via a claim form.
 Applicants will also be required to supply original receipts to support the claim.
-The deadline for claims is 30th April 2013.
+More information

 No guarantee can be given in advance about the level of support for individual applicants.

 The RES distributes media briefings summarising new economic research findings presented at its annual conference and published in each issue of The Economic Journal Annual.
 Conference Reports/Overviews produced by conference rapporteurs, leading economics journalists attending conference, are also available here.

 Details on financial support for PhD students can be found here.

 The Programme Chair (James Banks, Manchester) and the Local Organiser (Ralf Becker, Manchester) can be contacted on RES.conference.2015 @gmail.com.

 If you are a publisher interested in promotional opportunities at the Conference, then please contact the Royal Economic Society (Amanda Wilman) at firstname.lastname@example.org for information.